 here.

 China is an exception, balancing Marxism and capitalism.
-In addition, and out of pure necessity, the country actively participates in the fight against climate change by investing considerably in solar and wind energy resources.
-Due to the continuing massive use of coal and the increase in car traffic, the air in China's cities has become unbreathable.
+In addition, out of pure necessity, the country actively participates in the fight against climate change by investing significantly in solar and wind energy.
+Due to the continued heavy use of coal and increased car traffic, the air in China's cities has become unbreathable.

 In Western countries, relative poverty is politically explosive.
-Single mothers trying to combine childrearing with holding a job often end up unemployed and on social welfare.
-With the price of housing increasing in most regions, young couples have to pay high rents without any hope of financing condominiums or houses of their own.
+Single mothers trying to combine child-rearing with holding a job often end up unemployed and on social welfare.
+With housing prices rising in most regions, young couples have to pay high rents with no hope of financing a condominium or a house of their own.

-Will people being deceived by the capitalistic system vote for the left or right?
-Presently populistic parties have the wind in their sails, while left-wing parties still suffer from the past when they ran their socialist regimes into a brick wall.
+Will people who are being deceived by the capitalist system vote for the left or the right?
+Presently, populist parties have the wind in their sails, while left-wing parties still suffer from the past when they ran their socialist regimes into a brick wall.

-economic crises, albeit with governments' help, as the financial crisis of 2008 has shown.
+can manage economic crises, albeit with government support, as the 2008 financial crisis has shown.
 According to economic experts, a great depression like the one in 1929, with massive unemployment and numerous bankruptcies, has become extremely unlikely.

 Crises will surely come, but they will be of a different kind.
 A mix of overpopulation, competition for resources,* and climate change will lead to a massive migration of people.
 Just think of the inhabitants of Bangladesh, a country that will lose a large part of its land mass due to the rising tides of the Indian Ocean.